Who makes the costumes on The Masked Singer?

-We could also be attempting to determine which celebrities are hiding behind the masks, however actually, on the subject of The Masked Singer, the actual stars of the present are the costume designers.
+We could also be making an attempt to determine which celebrities are hiding behind the masks, however actually, on the subject of The Masked Singer, the actual stars of the present are the costume designers.

-Hoping to rival the unique Korean model and the American version of the present, Brighton-based prop and manufacturing firm Plunge Creations had been requested by the manufacturing workforce to create 12 extravagant and outlandish disguises for The Masked Singer – and judging by our motley line-up of costumes, they’ve actually completed a superb job.
+Hoping to rival the unique Korean model and the American version of the present, Brighton-based prop and manufacturing firm Plunge Creations have been requested by the manufacturing staff to create 12 extravagant and outlandish disguises for The Masked Singer – and judging by our motley line-up of costumes, they’ve definitely accomplished job.

 “Our brief from [production company] Bandicoot was to do it bigger and better and go the next level on all of the costumes,” Plunge managing director Tim Simpson instructed HEARALPUBLICIST.
 “We thought we really did have space to go completely bonkers.”